 A) Description of Business and Basis of Presentation On October 1, 2007, Belo Corp. ("Belo") announced a plan to distribute its newspaper publishing business to its shareholders to create a separate public company.
 On February 8, 2008, Belo contributed all of the stock of its subsidiaries engaged in the newspaper businesses and related assets to A. H. Belo Corporation ("A. H. Belo" or the "Company").
-On February 8, 2008, Belo also distributed, through a pro-rata, tax-free dividend to its shareholders, 0.20 shares of A. H. Belo Series A common stock for every share of Belo Series A common stock, and 0.20 shares of A. H. Belo Series B common stock for every share of Belo Series B common stock of directors.
+On February 8, 2008, Belo also distributed, through a pro-rata, tax-free dividend to its shareholders, 0.20 shares of A. H. Belo Series A common stock for every share of Belo Series A common stock, and 0.20 shares of A. H. Belo Series B common stock for every share of Belo Series B common stock owned as of the close of business on January 25, 2008.
+This resulted in A. H. Belo becoming a separate public company with its own management and board of directors.
 The assets and liabilities transferred to A. H. Belo will be recorded at historical cost as a reorganization of entities under common control in the first quarter of 2008.
 Following the distribution Belo does not have any ownership interest in A. H. Belo but will continue to conduct business with A. H. Belo pursuant to various inter-company agreements which are discussed in Note 13.